New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 have to break the bank

-In a nutshell, you can take out life insurance loans against the value of the death benefit within a life insurance plan.3 The death benefit is the portion of money paid to the beneficiary when the life insurance policy owner passes.4 The value of the life insurance policy itself is used to help guarantee the loan will be paid back.5
+You can take out life insurance loans against the value of the death benefit within a life insurance plan.1 The death benefit is the portion of money paid to the beneficiary when the life insurance policy owner passes.2 The value of the life insurance policy itself is used to help guarantee the loan will be paid back.1

-These life insurance loans are taken out with the life insurance company rather than a bank or credit card company.
-These often come with a simpler approval process, since you technically own your life insurance plan's death benefit and cash value.6 Life insurance companies will charge interest on the loan monthly, and you can either pay it as it comes in or let it accrue and pay it all later.7
+When you borrow against life insurance, these loans are taken out with the life insurance company rather than a bank or credit card company.
+They often come with a simpler approval process, since you technically own your life insurance plan's death benefit and cash value.1 Life insurance companies will charge interest on the loan monthly, and you can either pay it as it comes in or let it accrue and pay it all later.1

 Pros and cons of borrowing against life insurance